AutoRally/autorally/README.md

 ### 5. Compilation & Running

 First, check your Eigen version with `pkg-config --modversion eigen3`.
-If you don't have at least version 3.3.5, [upgrade Eigen](https://github.com/eigenteam/eigen-git-mirror) by following "Method 2" within the included `INSTALL` file.
+If you don't have at least version 3.3.5, [upgrade Eigen 3.3](https://gitlab.com/libeigen/eigen/-/releases/3.3.9).
+Download the .zip source code, extract, and following "Method 2" within the included `INSTALL` file.
+Do not upgrade past 3.3, as this will conflict with packages used within the autorally project.

 Then, to compile and install, run `catkin_make` from the catkin workspace folder.
 If your version of CUDA does not support `gcc-7`, you may need to use

 `catkin_make -DCMAKE_C_COMPILER=gcc-6 -DCMAKE_CXX_COMPILER=g++-6`

+In the event of any CUDA problems during catkin_make, you may need to set your CUDACXX PATH environment variable.
+To do this, run

+'''
+cd /etc
+sudo gedit environment
+'''

+Copy and paste the following line into your file underneath the PATH variable on a new line.
+'''
+CUDACXX="/usr/local/cuda/bin/nvcc"
+'''
+Then, save the file.

+Return back to your autorally workspace by

+'''
+cd /home
+ls -a
+'''

+and cd into your profile's directory.

 Due to the additional requirement of ROS's distributed launch system, you must run